tfsaggregator/aggregator-docs/content/using/objects-reference/self-object.md

 You can use the pre-defined `WorkItemImplementationBase.ChildRelationship` and `WorkItemImplementationBase.ParentRelationship`.

 ## AddWorkItemLink methods
-Add a link to another work item.
+Add a link to another work item, the arguments are the linked workitem and the name of Link Type.
 ```
 var parent = self;
 if (!self.HasChildren())